MO-Katy/IGEvDGE_ClonalRaiderAnt/README.md

-# IGEvDGE_ClonalRaiderAnt
-Repository for data storage and analysis
+# Repository for data storage and analysis

+## A complete absence of indirect genetic effects on brain gene expression in a highly social context

+This respository contains the data and the R script to reproduce analyses and figures